matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ### Sending
 #### Emoticons
-For emoticons a client could add deliminators (e.g. `:`) around the image shortcode, meaning that if an image has a shortcode of `emote`, the user can enter `:emote:` to send it.
+For emoticons a client could add delimiters (e.g. `:`) around the image shortcode, meaning that if an image has a shortcode of `emote`, the user can enter `:emote:` to send it.
 If there are multiple emoticons with the same shortcode in a room, the client could e.g. slugify the packs display name and then have the user enter `:slug~emote:`.
 As slugs typically match `^[\w-]+$`, that should ensure complete-ability.

 The alt / title text for the `<img>` tag is expected to be the `body` of the emote.
-If absent, its shotcode should be used instead.
+If absent, its shortcode should be used instead.

 #### Stickers
 When sending a sticker, the `body` of the `m.sticker` event should be set to the `body` defined for that